Nidafarooqq/TFG/README.md

 - Pre-processing: All the previous data cleaning and feature selection for the ML models
 - Classification: All the classification models and their evaluation
 - NN_HTuning: Hyperparameter tuning of the Neural Networks
-- NN_pred: All the neural networks and their evaluation
+- NN_predictions: All the neural networks and their evaluation